instructlab/dev-docs/docs/github-taxonomy-automation.md

 There is a [GitHub bot](https://github.com/instruct-lab/instruct-lab-bot) used to facilitate this automation.
 This bot receives GitHub events and performs actions on behalf of different components within Instruct Lab.
-More details on the architectecture of the bot itself can be found in its repository.
+More details on the architecture of the bot itself can be found in its repository.

 ### GitHub Actions